PLangHQ/plang/Documentation/blogs/Lesson 3.md

-# Lets create and app
+# Lesson 3: Let's Create an App

-Lets create an app that downloads user information from a url and writes into database.
+Let's create an app that downloads user information from a URL and writes it into a database.

-We will be using
+We will be using:
 ```curl
 https://jsonplaceholder.typicode.com/users/1
 ```

-it gives us this json
+It gives us this JSON:
 ```json
 {
   "id": 1,